Thanks to everyone who came to our Land Development Engineering Group Forum on 28 – 29 November 2023!

 DAY 1

-This two-day event was kicked off with a day of presentations from experts who shared their experiences working on land development projects across the country, at the Ascot Park Hotel in Invercagill.
+This two-day event was kicked off with a day of presentations from experts who shared their experiences working on land development projects across the country, at the Ascot Park Hotel in Invercargill.

 After fuelling up on coffee (sponsored by PDP – thanks!), David Ihimaera began the forum with a karakia and waiata.